moderndive/moderndive/vignettes/paper.md

 ## Bonus: Visualizing parallel slopes models with `moderndive`

 Furthermore, say you would like to visualize the relationship between two numerical variables and a third categorical variable with $k$ levels using a colored scatterplot using the `ggplot2` package for data visualization [@R-ggplot2].
 Using `geom_smooth(method = "lm", se = FALSE)` yields a visualization of an *interaction model* where each of the $k$ regression lines has their own intercept and slope.
-For example in Figure \autoref{fig:interaction-model}, we extend our previous regression model by now mapping the categorical variable `ethnicity` to the `color` aesthetic.
+For example in \autoref{fig:interaction-model}, we extend our previous regression model by now mapping the categorical variable `ethnicity` to the `color` aesthetic.

 ```r